Cross-domain Denoising for Low-dose Multi-frame Spiral Computed Tomography: Related Work

 The methods above have contributed to LDCT denoising to some extent; however, there is room for improvement due to their limitations.
-For image domain denoising, lacking direct access to the projection data increases the difficulty of distinguishing between subtle structures and pattern-correlated artifacts.
-For iterative image reconstruction and denoising, the simulated scanner, \emph{i.e.,} the planar scanning with parallel trajectory, is not aligned with modern CT scanners working in helical mode with multi-slice fan-beam geometry.
+For image domain denoising, lacking direct access to the projection data increases the difficulty of distinguishing between subtle structures and signal-dependent artifacts.
+For iterative image reconstruction and denoising, the simulated scanner, i.e., the planar scanning with parallel trajectory, is not aligned with multi-slice CT scanners rotating in helical mode.
 Applying to fit the actual geometry will likely introduce extra complexity to the optimization or even affect model convergence.
 As to cross-domain methods, not only a single image reconstruction for modern scanners typically requires thousands of projections to complete, which makes the training of $\mathcal{G}_{P}$ and $\mathcal{G}_{I}$ heavily unbalanced, but also some 3D operations in the reconstruction, such as the Feldkamp-like weighted FBP \cite{stierstorfer2004weighted}, are difficult to be replaced by learned models.
-Consequently, attempts at end-to-end optimization become even more challenging, while these cascaded models can be easily affected by over-smoothing issues due to the aggressive denoising of separately trained sub-networks.
+Consequently, attempts at end-to-end optimization become even more challenging, whereas these cascaded models can be easily affected by the over-smoothing problem due to the aggressive denoising of separately trained sub-networks.